akre96/BUS_tumor_classification/segmentation_model/README.md

 ### Data Statistics

 * Total Images in dataset = 644
+* Augmented the data by 7 times -> 7 x 644 = 4508 variations
-* Number of Images for training = 516
+* Number of Images for training = 3607
-* Number of Images for validation = 128
+* Number of Images for validation = 901

 ### Data Processing
 * The ultrasoud images are normalized to a mean of and a variance of 0.5.
 The pixel values are scaled between 0 and 1.
-* The number of US images are upsampled by 7 times -> 7 x 644 = 4508 variations (Train/Val -> 3607/901).
 * For the purpose of using CNNs with CUDA, the data was resized to a tensor size of [1, 256, 256].

 ### Model Parameter